Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Security Center is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud – whether they’re in Azure or not – as well as on premises.
+### Microsoft Defender for Cloud is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud – whether they’re in Azure or not – as well as on premises.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) is a cloud-based user identity and authentication service.
+### Microsoft Entra ID is a cloud-based user identity and authentication service.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Microsoft 365 uses Azure Active Directory (Azure AD).
-Azure Active Directory (Azure AD) is included with your Microsoft 365 subscription.
+### Microsoft 365 uses Microsoft Entra ID.
+Microsoft Entra ID is included with your Microsoft 365 subscription.

 - [x] Yes.
 - [ ] No.